Nukesor/inter-struct/README.md

 #### Unsolvable problems

 These are problems that are either impossible to solve or very infeasible.
-For instance, something infeasible would be to parse all files and to do a full type resolution of a given crate.
+For instance, something infeasible would be to parse all files for a full type resolution of a given crate.
-That would be a job for the compiler in later stages.
+That would be a job for the compiler in a later stage.

 - Structs that are altered or generated by other macros.
-- Type aliases.
-E.g. `type test = Option<String>` won't be detected as an Option.
+- Type comparison and type resolution.
+E.g. `type test = Option<String>` won't be detected as optional.
-    The current check for `Option` fields is a literal check for the `Option` token.
+    The current type checks are literal comparisons of the type tokens.